-Also known as custom or tailor-made, bespoke software is a product developed especially to meet the exact demands and requirements of your company.
+Also known as custom or tailor-made, bespoke software is a product developed especially to meet the exact requirements of your company.

 Off-the-shelf software is a product developed for the mass-market, which means it is expected to respond to the needs of as many users as possible, offering many more features than a bespoke solution.
 Unfortunately, this type of software often does not meet all of your expectations.

 The main advantages of developing bespoke software are as follows:

 1. Simplicity Bespoke software is designed specifically around your business, so you don’t have to worry about unwanted features or unfamiliar terminology.
 This reduces learning time and makes the software more efficient to use.